learn-co-curriculum/uci-mod-3-refactoring-with-the-master-lab/README.md

 In their feedback, The Master is suggesting here that this code is not "working clean."
-It passes the spec, sure, but it _hides_ some of what it's doing with confusing / non-essential extra code (or, "noise").
+It passes the spec, sure, but it _hides_ some of what it's doing with confusing/non-essential extra code (or, "noise").
 The Master is asking us to remember to be Mindful as we code.

 We should trim it down.
 This uses a few known refactorings: